google/gapid/gapir/README.md

 ### `LOAD_C(type, address)` [+1 (type)]
 `<code:6> <type:6> <constant-address:20>`

-Pushes data from the given constant memory address to the stack.
+Pushes data loaded from `constant-address` to the top of the stack.

 ### `LOAD_V(type, address)` [+1 (type)]
 `<code:6> <type:6> <volatile-address:20>`

-Pushes data from the given volatile memory address to the stack.
+Pushes data loaded from `volatile-address` to the top of the stack.

 ### `LOAD(type)` [-1 (pointer) / +1 (type)]
 `<code:6> <type:6> <padding:20>`